msawczyn/EFDesigner/README.md

 ### Change Log

 **2.0.5.3**
-   - Provide option to save diagrams as uncompressed XML to facilitate version control
+   - Provide option to save diagrams as uncompressed XML to facilitate version control (in Tools/Options/Entity Framework Visual Editor)
    - Enhanced error reporting for assembly import errors
    - Assembly import can now process assemblies with more than one DbContext class
    - Cleaned up some ambiguities in how copy/paste was handled with multiple diagrams